The Elephant Parade - A Story of Art, Culture and Conservation

 'Disco Disco' - by Santi Takaew

-The elephants have since rolled into cities around the world, and on four continents, generating huge awareness of the need to conserve elephants and their natural habitats.
+The elephants have since rolled into many cities around the world, and on four continents, generating huge awareness of the need to conserve elephants and their natural habitats.
 Bergen in Norway received them, also in 2010, and then two more locations in the Netherlands, and Copenhagen, Milan and Singapore in 2011.
 After this Belgium was again the showcase for the Parade followed by Germany and Luxembourg in 2013.
-2013 also heralded the first arrival of the elephants in the Americas when California hosted the Parade.
+2013 would also herald the first arrival of the elephants in the Americas when California hosted the Parade.
 At the same time, a large scale assault on the UK was underway!
 Between the summer of 2013 and the summer of 2014, a year-long tour of 14 cities was carried out.

 The Netherlands is the Elephant Parade's headquarters in Europe, but its spiritual home must be Asia, and from 2014, Hong Kong, Suzhou in China, and Bangkok in Thailand all played host.
 In between times, France has also received the elephants, and South America had its first visitation with an event in Brazil.
-The Elephant Parade has certainly come a long way, but there is still so much of the world awaiting the show.
+The Parade has certainly come a long way, but there is still so much of the world awaiting the show.

 'Joy to the World' - by Kai Varayut